Information security standards: Special Publications (SP)

+Federal Information Processing Standards (FIPS)

+In addition to Special Publications, NIST develops Federal Information Processing Standards (FIPS).
+These standards are legally binding for U.S. federal agencies and cover critical areas such as cryptography and secure data handling.
+For example, FIPS 140-3, "Security Requirements for Cryptographic Modules," specifies security requirements for cryptographic systems and is widely adopted by both government and private sector organizations requiring robust encryption capabilities.

+FIPS standards are not limited to federal use; they are frequently referenced in international compliance frameworks and form the basis for many commercial security products.

-Cyber Essentials
+NCSC Cyber Essentials

-Cyber Essentials is a United Kingdom government information assurance scheme that is operated by the National Cyber Security Centre (NCSC).
-It encourages organizations to adopt good practice in information security.
+Cyber Essentials is a United Kingdom government information assurance scheme operated by the National Cyber Security Centre (NCSC).
+It encourages organizations to adopt good practices in information security.
 Cyber Essentials also includes an assurance framework and a simple set of security controls to protect information from threats coming from the internet.

 Essential Eight

 The Australian Cyber Security Centre has developed prioritised mitigation strategies, in the form of the Strategies to Mitigate Cyber Security Incidents, to help organisations protect themselves against various cyber threats.
-The most effective of these mitigation strategies are called the Essential Eight.
+The most effective of these mitigation strategies is called the Essential Eight.

 BSI IT-Grundschutz

 The Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik, abbreviated as BSI) standards are an elementary component of the IT baseline protection (IT-Grundschutz) methodology.
-They contain recommendations on methods, processes and procedures as well as approaches and measures for various aspects of information security.
-Users from public authorities and companies as well as manufacturers or service providers can use the BSI standards to make their business processes and data more secure.
+They contain recommendations on methods, processes, and procedures, approaches, and measures for various aspects of information security.
+Users from public authorities, companies, manufacturers, or service providers can use the BSI standards to make their business processes and data more secure.